Our Process: Application to Offer

 A: The exact time frame will vary depending on the position for which you applied.
 UnityPoint Health – Meriter Human Resources will always get back to you as soon as we determine the status of your application by phone or email.

-Once your application has been reviewed, top candidates will be invited to interview (hyperlink to Successful Interview section).
+Once your application has been reviewed, top candidates will be invited to interview.
 Now that you've made it to this step in the process, the following information will help you navigate that process.

 Confirm your contact information – you will be contacted by phone to schedule your interview.
 It is important that we have your best phone number on record.
 If you have multiple phone numbers, please list them all.
 Make sure that your voicemail is set up and able to receive messages.
 Know that your voicemail message also contributes to the impression you make, so you will want to assure a professional greeting while you are in the midst of a job search.